-Now a big ations well asset to the wlass and another weblitten Various and to disabout unless that Luculizations for ulon and evetain shilts, according Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal implications for plan and sustainability appraisal By 2020: Vibrant & prosperous economy: Healthy & safe communities: Clean, green & welcoming places to live: By 2020 More local jobs and more people in employment.
+Key objectives relevant to the plan and sustainability Key messages, targets and indicators relevant to the Implications for plan and sustainability appraisal appraisal By 2020: Vibrant & prosperous economy: Healthy & safe communities: Clean, green & welcoming places to live: By 2020 More local jobs and more people in employment.
 More new businesses locate in our district.
 More businesses succeed.
 A regenerated Lichfield City centre and an improved retail offer in Burntwood.
 More people will be active and healthy.
 Fewer people and families will be homeless.
 More people will feel safer and less worried about crime and anti-social behaviour.
 More people will be living independently at home.
 More affordable homes in the district.
 Our heritage and open spaces will be well maintained or enhanced.
 More people will use parks and open spaces New homes, office, retail and manufacturing spaces will be built or developed in line with our Local Plan and planning guidance.
 The document spans fundamental aspects of sustainable development and therefore consideration of the strategic drivers of this document will need to be considered at the baseline stage, the development of SA indicators and also during the development of site specific questions.
-River Mease Restoration Plan (2012) This document outlines the strategy to restore the River Mease to achieve SAC conservation and Water Framework directive targets.
-In the short term, mitigation includes the construction of silt traps to remove phosphorus arising from development which would otherwise harm water quality in the SAC.
+River Mease Restoration Plan (2012) This document outlines the strategy to restore the River Mease to achieve SAC conservation and Water Framework directive targets. of silt traps to remove phosphorus arising from development which would otherwise harm water quality in the SAC.
 Determine the impact of physical modification.
 Provide an outline restoration plan for the river on a reach-by-reach basis.
 Identify potential delivery mechanisms.
 The document will shape the assessment of significant effect.
-River Mease Water Quality (Phosphate) management Pl The primary purpose of this Water Quality Management Plan (WQMP) is to reduce the levels of phosphate within the River Mease SAC, to enable the Conservation Objectives for the SAC to be met, and an adverse effect upon the SAC avoided.
+River Mease Water Quality (Phosphate) management P The primary purpose of this Water Quality Management Plan (WQMP) is to reduce the levels of phosphate within the River Mease SAC, to enable the Conservation Objectives for the SAC to be met, and an adverse effect upon the SAC avoided.
 The primary Reduction in phosphate in the River Mease to no more than 0.06mg/l Ensure that the Allocations Plan does not lead to an increase in phosphate within the River though point and diffuse source pollution.